SharonLutz/powerGcE/README.md

 ## powerGcE
-Empirical power analysis for a gene by environment interaction with a binary outcome and a normally distributed environmental exposure.
+Examine the gene by environment interaction with a binary outcome and a normally distributed environmental exposure.

 ## Installation
 ```